Contents

 • Bryce Canyon National Park (1 day)

-Irvine (Around Orange County)
+Irvine (Surrounding Orange County)

-Places we visited around Irvine:
+Attractions we visited around Irvine

 • William R Mason Regional Park for walking and playing